Mozambique: Natural resources

-In 2010–2011, Anadarko Petroleum and Eni discovered the Mamba South gas field, recoverable reserves of 4,200 billion cubic metres (150 trillion cubic feet) of natural gas in the Rovuma Basin, off the coast of northern Cabo Delgado Province.
+In 2010–2011, Anadarko Petroleum and Eni discovered the Mamba South gas field, with estimated reserves of 4,200 billion cubic metres (150 trillion cubic feet) of natural gas in the Rovuma Basin, off the coast of northern Cabo Delgado Province.
 Once developed, this could make Mozambique one of the largest producers of liquefied natural gas in the world.
 In January 2017, 3 firms were selected by the government for the natural gas development projects in the Rovuma gas basin.
 GL Africa Energy (UK) was awarded one of the tenders.
 It plans to build and operate a 250 MW gas-powered plant.
 Production was scheduled to start in 2018.
+Mozambique is now scheduled to begin exporting LNG globally in 2024.
+In 2019, developments in the Rovuma Basin, referred to as The Mozambique LNG Project, raised $19 billion from a consortium of investors to finally bring this LNG to market.
+The majority of the project and its associated operations have been awarded to the company, TotalEnergies.

 Tourism

 The country's natural environment, wildlife, and historic heritage provide opportunities for beach, cultural, and eco-tourism.
 Mozambique has a great potential for growth in its gross domestic product (GDP).

-The north beaches with clean water are suitable for tourism, especially those that are very far from urban centres, such the Quirimbas Islands and the archipelago of Bazaruto.
+The north beaches with clean water are suitable for tourism, especially those that are very far from urban centres, such the Quirimbas Islands and the Bazaruto archipelago.
 The Inhambane Province attracts international divers because of the marine biodiversity and the presence of whale sharks and manta rays.
 There are several national parks, including Gorongosa National Park.

 Transport

 There are over 30,000 km of roads, but much of the network is unpaved.
-Like its Commonwealth neighbours, traffic circulates on the left.
+Like its Commonwealth neighbours, traffic circulates on the left, in spite of having not been colonised by the British.
 There is an international airport at Maputo, 21 other paved airports, and over 100 airstrips with unpaved runways.
 There are 3,750 km of navigable inland waterways.
 There are rail links serving principal cities and connecting the country with Malawi, Zimbabwe and South Africa.

 The Mozambican railway system developed over more than a century from three different ports on the coast that served as terminals for separate lines to the hinterland.
 The railroads were major targets during the Mozambican Civil War, were sabotaged by RENAMO, and are being rehabilitated.
 A parastatal authority, Portos e Caminhos de Ferro de Moçambique (Mozambique Ports and Railways), oversees the railway system and its connected ports, but management has been largely outsourced.
 Each line has its own development corridor.